jsom1/jsom1.github.io/_walkthroughs/BountyHunter.md

 Also, it is a bad practice to reuse password.
 In this case, the discovered credentials were for a database, but the password allowed us to connect via SSH. **The passwords should be changed and different**.

 Finally, once we got in, we abused user permissions.
 I don't really know what could be done here since it was necessary to that user to have those permissions.
-We could maybe modify the script so that it's more secure.
+We could maybe modify the script so that it's more secure, for example by validating user input with the *validate()* function.